BBeese/Interview-Prep/README.md

 - Where do you see yourself in 5 years?
 - Tell me about a time you made a mistake and how did you resolve it?
 - Tell me about something you did at work you are proud of?
+- Tell us about an interesting problem you have worked on recently?

 # Things to work on:
 - map, reduce, filter in python